 Why Compassion Matters?

-The Compassion Matters project was launched by the Dalai Lama Centre for Compassion to address several urgent issues and challenges in society by
+Compassion Matters was launched by the Dalai Lama Centre for Compassion to address several urgent issues and challenges by:

-- Developing high-quality learning materials that are available to all regardless of means.
+- Developing high-quality learning materials that are universally available to all.

-- Helping children develop social-emotional learning skills through engaging with ethics and values in an academic and action based format.
+- Enabling children to develop social-emotional learning skills by engaging with ethics and values.

 - Supporting children to develop tangible and transferable academic skills that enhance their learning in and out of the classroom.